-10. Continue to participate in the new permanent UTV program established in 2012.

-D. Other recreation trails:

-- 1. Assist with maintenance on the Wildcat Mountain Bike Trail in Beaverbrook Township. - 2.
-Attempt to develop a club, or "friends of" group to assist with maintenance of the Dugan Run Horse Trail. - 3.
-Redesign trail mapping system on Dugan Run Horse and Wildcat Mountain Bike trails. - 4.
-Replace hand pump at Dugan Run, either with a new hand pump, solar operated or other type of system. - 5.
-Utilize annual impact fees from powerline funds to reimburse local clubs for labor, materials and equipment on non-motorized trails
+- 11. Continue to participate in the new permanent UTV program established in 2012. - 12.
+Continue to pursue taking over maintenance of the Tuscobia State Trail section in Washburn County.
+The trail is currently under DNR management. - D. Other recreation trails: - 1.
+Assist with maintenance on the Wildcat Mountain Bike Trail in Beaverbrook Township. - 2.
+Attempt to develop a club, or "friends of" group to assist with maintenance of the

-E. Parks & Campgrounds:
+Dugan Run Horse Trail.

+- 3. Utilize annual impact fees from powerline funds to reimburse local clubs for labor, materials and equipment on non-motorized trails. - E. Parks & Campgrounds:

-- 1. Totogatic Park (75 units). - a.
+- Totogatic Park (75 units). - a.
 Restore storage building. - b.
-Upgrade walkways and access points to new playground equipment. - c.
-Construct walkways and access points to water in the areas of rip rap and shoreline restoration done in 2013. - d.
-Continue gravelling, leveling, and placing railroad tie borders on entrances to - e.
+Construct remaining walkways and access points to water in the areas of rip rap and shoreline restoration done in 2013. - c.
+Continue gravelling and leveling on entrances to sites.
+Utilize budgeted funds allocated to repair campground roads/sites damaged by the heavy rains in September 2014. - d.
 Continue the tree planting program.
-Consider renting a tree spade attachment for the Posi-track to move trees from the nursery area. - f.
-Continue the online reservation system. - g.
-Designate remote campsites and implement camping policy on old cabin permit sites as approved by the Committee - h.
+Consider renting a tree spade attachment for the Posi-track to move trees from the nursery area. - e.
+Continue the online reservation system. - f.
+Designate remote campsites and implement camping policy on old cabin permit sites as approved by the Committee - g.
 Maintain and operate facilities. - 2.
 Leisure Lake Youth Camp: - a.
 Continue to operate and maintain facilities. - b.
-Replace deteriorating roof on the main lodge. - 3 Sawmill Lake Campground continue to operate and maintain facilities. - 4 Dugan and Harmon Equestrian Campsites - a.
+Replace deteriorating roofs on the main lodge and buildings. - 3 Sawmill Lake Campground - a.
+Replace/repair broken hand pump.
+Consider options for solar or propane powered pump system. - b.
+Continue to operate and maintain facility. - Dugan and Harmon Equestrian Campsites - a.
 Continue to operate facilities - b.
-Replace hand pump and Dugan Run - c.
 Evaluate Harmon Lake for addition of sanitary dump station, which will also serve for Sawmill Park.